 The actions of the Government of Mexico are aimed at contributing to the development of an agenda for substantive equality: for the first time in history, there is a joint cabinet; in which women, at the highest level can participate in the public life of our country.

-In May 2019, unanimously of 120 votes in favor, the Senate of the Republic approved a constitutional reform to establish the obligation to consider the principle of gender parity in the integration of the Executive, Legislative and Judicial Powers.
-Once this reform is approved by at least 17 local congresses, the Constitution will establish that the executive, legislative and judicial bodies of the federal entities and the municipalities must be composed of half of women and men.
+As it was mentioned in the section 3, Mexico has approved in 2019 the Constitutional reform of gender parity in the three levels of government and in the three Powers of the Union.

 In the multilateral and regional human rights forums, we will continue to promote the achievement of gender parity in decision-making positions.
 The participation of women in the highest-level forums will allow the achievement of the Sustainable Development Goals, as well as the fulfillment of the commitments of the States for the unrestricted rest of human rights, by having a proactive and innovative focus on these matters.

 Also, Mexico is in the process of building its new feminist foreign policy that will seek to be congruent between foreign and national policies, and impulse women’s empowerment, gender equality and gender parity not only within the Mexico’s Ministry of Foreign Affairs but in every single documents, resolutions, and positions Mexico is part of.

+As it was mentioned in section 3, the Judicial Branch implemented a gender equality policy that seeks more women in decision-making positions in the Judicial Branch of the Federation.
+More information is described in section 3.

 Are there recommendations directed to States, international bodies, or other entities, that you wish to make in order to strengthen and inform this report?